Bachelor of Science in Electrical Engineering

-The Bachelor of Science in Electrical Engineering degree program is designed to prepare graduates to enter this diverse engineering discipline so crucial to our world today.
+The Bachelor of Science in Electrical Engineering degree program is designed to help graduates prepare to enter this diverse engineering discipline so crucial to our world today.
 From global positioning technology that can track the location of a vehicle, to sub-micron, integrated circuit (IC) chips that power today’s wireless technologies, electrical engineers are responsible for some of the world’s most exciting technological breakthroughs.

 Relevant Institutional/Programmatic Accreditation